AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 There's many ways to get out of this state, a popular solution being the backtracking algorithm.
 As it's name suggests, the backtracking algorithm sets in motion a number of steps to revert to a previous state where the random walker wasn't stuck and resume from there.

-As opposed to Daniel Shiffman's strategy in his <a href='https://www.youtube.com/watch?v=m6-cm6GZ1iw&ab_channel=TheCodingTrain'>video on self-avoiding walks (which is, btw, an awesome video that you should watch right now)</a>, we're approaching this in a little bit of a simpler manner.
+As opposed to Daniel Shiffman's strategy in his <a href='https://www.youtube.com/watch?v=m6-cm6GZ1iw&ab_channel=TheCodingTrain'>video on self-avoiding walks (which is, btw, an instrumetnal watch on this topic)</a>, we're approaching this in a little bit of a simpler manner.
 Dan's way tries to fit one single path to the entire grid, such that this path fills out all possible positions in this grid.
 As he mentions towards the end of his video, this is computationally quite difficult to achieve in a brute force manner.
 Basically, you could be waiting for years in front of your screen, waiting for the random walker to fill out the entire grid, when the grid has a moderate size.

 Our approach, similar to what Kjetil does in his artwork, is that when the random walker reaches a dead end, it won't backtrack and erase that path.
 But rather, it will find a previous position that lies within it's path and that has adjacent vacant positions still.
 But more to that in a bit, let's first discuss how one would go about implementing this.
 Consider the code presented my take on it, which is merely <i>one</i> way to go about this.